 A: Yes.
-New York is a comparative negligence state, meaning that the court will decide what degree of fault each party has for the accident and applies that percentage to the damages awarded.
+New York is a comparative negligence state, meaning that the court will decide what degree of fault each party has for the accident and apply that percentage to the damages awarded.

 Q: Should I speak with the other driver's insurance company?

 A: Not until you've consulted your own attorney.
-Even then, it is better that you let your own attorney communicate with the other party's insurer.
+Even then, it’s better to let your own attorney communicate with the other party's insurer.
 Insurance adjusters may take a statement you've made, twist it around, and use it against you.

 Q: Should I accept the insurance company's offer?